 My Catholic faith was in place, but how strong was it really?
-Had I really thought about what the Profession of Faith really means or how much was put into determining exactly what words represent our faith, what words would stand the test of time?
+Had I really thought about what the Profession of Faith really means or how much was put into determining exactly what words represent our beliefs, what words would stand the test of time?
 Had I really thought of how I lived what I professed once I left the Church walls?
 Had I thought of how I approached the Eucharist, smiling at babies or giving small waves to friends I passed in the pews before thrusting my hands out for the Bread of Life in a “Gimme” fashion?
-Had I thought about what the words contained between the covers of the big family Bible I wasn’t allowed to touch mean?
-Had I thought about how the starting point for how I saw the world determined how I’d see the world?
+Had I thought about what the words contained between the covers of the big, but untouched family Bible mean?
+Had I thought about how the starting point for how I saw the world would determine how I’d see the world?

-Had I thought about the mercy as well as the justice the Father promises?
+Had I thought about the mercy and the justice the Father promises?
 Had I thought about what sending His only Son from paradise to become man and suffer for me means?
-Had I thought about one day approaching that throne or about the giant screen I imagined would show my words, my actions, my thoughts, the hidden parts of myself I thought I could keep secret from the world to all souls in Heaven?
-Had I thought about the times I cried out to Jesus in Confession and Reconciliation and how those sins I hoped no one would see would be blotted out by His dripping Blood or made invisible by His radiant purity shining so brightly it erased my wrongdoings and left those who might have scorned me on earth dazzled by His Goodness?
+Had I thought about one day approaching that throne or about the giant screen I imagined would show souls in Heaven my words, actions, and thoughts, the hidden parts of myself I thought I could keep secret?
+Had I thought about the times I cried out to Jesus in Confession and Reconciliation and how sins I hoped no one would see would be blotted out by His dripping Blood or made invisible by His radiant purity shining so brightly it erased my wrongdoings and left those who might have scorned me on earth dazzled by His Goodness?
 Had I thought of how truly weak I am and how the Holy Spirit is always there when I call?

 So many questions.

 So few answers.

 One answer that covered all: